Cognitive Interventions for Traumatic Brain Injury

-When working with acquired or traumatic brain injuries for the first time, it can be challenging, exciting, and even stressful as a student or new grad.
-This is especially true if you have not been exposed to such a patient or any cognitive interventions for traumatic brain injury.
+When you’re new to working with patients affected by acquired or traumatic brain injuries, it can be challenging, exciting, and even stressful as an OT student or new occupational therapy practitioner.
+This is especially true if you have not been exposed to many of these types of patient or any cognitive interventions for traumatic brain injury.

-The purpose of this post is to cover basic information and helpful intervention ideas so that you can be prepared and equipped to provide the best care for your patient.
-OT programs usually spend about one day lecturing on this and unfortunately don’t have much to provide you as a new OT.
+The purpose of this article is to cover basic must-know information and helpful cognitive intervention ideas so that you can be prepared and equipped to provide the best care for your patient.

 AOTA’s definition really sums it up pretty clearly and concisely, defining traumatic brain injury as…

-The most common causes of TBI are car and motorcycle accidents, falls, and other accidents that result in a blow to the head.
+The most common causes of TBI are car and motorcycle accidents, falls, and other accidents that result in trauma to the head.

 “…individuals with TBI may have changes to their personality, trouble with memory, confusion, or poor judgment.
 They may be tired, depressed, or anxious.
 The changes to the brain after TBI can affect people’s ability to do daily activities (occupations).
 It may also affect their roles, such as employee, spouse, parent, and friend.”